-An Irish twist on French cassoulet, this brothy stew of lima beans and thin Irish pork sausages can be baked in a casserole dish, if you prefer.
+At Gubbeen Farm, a 250-acre coastal plot of land in West Cork, an Irish twist on French cassoulet results in a flavorful, brothy stew of lima beans and thin Irish pork sausages.
+You can also bake this stew in a 9-by-13-inch baking dish, if you prefer.

 - 2 tbsp. olive oil

 - 1 lb. thin Irish or Italian pork sausages (about 14)

 - 1 whole large yellow onion, cut into 6 wedges, plus 4 medium yellow onions, thinly sliced lengthwise

 - 1 whole large carrot, cut into 6 pieces

 - 1⁄2 leek, white and light green parts only, quartered crosswise

 - 10 oz. dried lima beans, soaked overnight